EimearCunningham/dulwich-interiors/testing.md

 All JavaScript code was ran through JS Hint with the comment /*jshint esversion: 6 */ Some missing semicolon warnings were found and fixed
 ### Errors / Warnings found by PEP8 online:
+All Python code was ran through pep8 online tool and errors such as trailing white spaces, line too long, no new line at end of file were all fixed.
+Some line too long errors has to be ignored due to long variable names and imported settings from allauth.

 ## Testing User Stories
 ### Site user